kide-vm/kide/README.md

 practise it means that the amount of instructions that need to be generated in vool is much smaller (easier to understand) and the mapping down to risc is quite straightforward.

-### RISC
+### Risc

 The risc cpu architecture approach was a simplification of the cpu instruction set to a minimum.
 Arm, our main target is a risc architecture, and the next level down.

-The Risc layer here abstract the Arm in a minimal and independent way.
-It does not model any real RISC cpu instruction set, but rather implements what is needed to for rubyx.
+The Risc layer here abstracts the Arm in a minimal and independent way.
+It does not model any real RISC cpu instruction set, but rather implements what is needed for rubyx.

 Instructions are derived from a base class, so the instruction set is extensible.
-This way aditional functionality may be added by external code.
+This way additional functionality may be added by external code.

 Risc knows memory and has a small set of registers.
 It allows memory to register transfer and back and inter register transfer.
 But has no memory to memory transfer like Mom.